-In late winter this dogwood produces showy, small yellow flowers that brighten up the garden.
-You can prune it into an attractive low branching, multi stemmed shrub or small (15 to 20 feet tall) garden tree.Burgundy Lace Japanese Maple
+In late winter this dogwood produces showy, small yellow flowers that brighten up an otherwise dreary landscape.
+You can prune it into an attractive low-branching, multi-stemmed shrub or a small (15 to 20 feet tall) garden tree.Burgundy Lace Japanese Maple

 Japanese maples are known for their graceful arched branches that swoop in organic shapes that provide structural interest to the garden in winter.
 This Japanese maple will not only look attractive in the winter, but also has lacy burgundy red leaves that turn fiery shades in the fall.

 This cousin of holly only reaches 3 to 4 inches tall but it packs a punch with a full set of bright red ornamental berries in the winter.
-Not only are these berries perfect for cutting and adding to decorative holiday flower arrangements, but also it provides a good food source for winter birds.
+Not only are these berries perfect for cutting and adding to decorative holiday flower arrangements, but they also provide a good food source for winter birds.

 This hydrangea may not have any blooms, or even leaves, in the cooler months but the climbing brown peeling bark is attractive in winter.
 Allow this hydrangea to grow up a trellis, arbor, or wall and become a winter sculpture.